samhitech/microEye/README.md

 Special thanks to the following projects and libraries that make this work possible:

-- **SMAP/fit3Dcspline**: The original code, provided as a part of the Ries group [SMAP software](https://github.com/jries/SMAP/tree/master/fit3Dcspline).
+- **SMAP/fit3Dcspline**: The original code, provided as a part of the Ries group [`SMAP software`](https://github.com/jries/SMAP/tree/master/fit3Dcspline).
 The `pyfit3Dcspline` module in our project is a Python adaptation of this functionality, offering both CPU and GPU accelerated fitting of Single-Molecule Localization Microscopy (SMLM) data.
-For more details, refer to the pyfit3Dcspline [README](https://github.com/samhitech/microEye/tree/main/src/microEye/analysis/fitting/pyfit3Dcspline/README.md).
+For more details, refer to the pyfit3Dcspline [`README`](https://github.com/samhitech/microEye/tree/main/src/microEye/analysis/fitting/pyfit3Dcspline/README.md).

 - **ACCéNT**: a partial implementation of the photon free calibration within the acquisition pipeline which generates pixel-wise mean and variance images.